-20 apartments for rent in Fountain Square, Indianapolis, IN
+20 apartments for rent near Fountain Square, Indianapolis, IN

 Less than a mile southeast of downtown Indianapolis, Indiana, residents and community groups work to preserve the history and character of the Fountain Square Cultural District, a close-knit, self-described “funky” urban village.

 Beginning in the 1870s this area saw a period of rapid growth, fueled by the large number of German immigrants who helped to establish the character of the neighborhood.
 As Virginia Avenue began to emerge as the community’s commercial corridor a large number of new businesses and services opened, including the Fountain Square State Bank, a post office, grocery stores, Wiese-Wenzel Pharmacy, the Sommer-Roempke Bakery, a hardware store and much more.
 The neighborhood also played a part in the heritage of Indianapolis theater, with more operating theaters than any other community in Indianapolis from 1910 to 1950.